Medicine Overview of Tbzide Tablet

 Following oral intake of Tbzide, it gets converted in the body to pyrazinoic acid (active chemical form of Tbzide).
 Pyrazinoic acid blocks the excretion of urates (salt form of uric acid) by the kidneys.
 This causes an increase in blood levels of uric acid (hyperuricemia).
 Excess uric acid accumulation between joints causes pain, swelling, redness and stiffness in joints (gout).

-User Submitted Feedback For Tbzide NA Tablet
+User Submitted Feedback For Tbzide Tablet

 What were the side-effects while using this medicine?